 5 Matching questions

-- What open market operation increases the money supply?
+- What open market operation decreases the money supply?

 5 Multiple choice questions

 - shift in monetary policy designed to stimulate aggregate demand.

 - average number of times a dollar is used to purchase final goods and services during a year.

 - amount of money in the economy, determined by the Fed.
 It is vertical because it is determined by Fed policy and does not depend on the interest rate.

 - direct positive relationship between the price of a good or service and amount suppliers are willing to produce